rjl-embedded/InfluxDB/README.md

 `DEVICEID` is the ID of your device as returned by `System.deviceID()`.
 Each point is tagged in the database with the device ID.

-`VARIABLEID` and `VARIABLEVALUE` are the id and value of variables added with the command:
+`VARIABLEID` and `VARIABLEVALUE` are the id and value of variables.

+`UNIX_TIMESTAMP` is the Unix time of the sample in seconds

+Points are buffered prior to sending.
+There are two ways of adding points to the buffer.

     idb.add("photoresistor", analogvalue);

+will cause a single point to be written to the database, with the timestamp corresponding to the time `add()` is called.

+    timestamp = Time.now();
+    idb.add("batch1", 2.0, timestamp);
+    idb.add("batch2", 3.0, timestamp);

+will cause all the points added at timestamp to be written to the datanbase in a single request, with the timestamp corresponding to `timestamp`.

 Up to `MAX_VALUES` (currently, 10) can be added between updates to the database.
 Values added beyond this limit are ignored.
 (This is an arbitrary limit pending further investigation of the API limits.)

-To write the points to the database i.e. make the API request, call:
+To write the point buffer to the database i.e. make the API request, call:

     idb.sendAll();

 This returns `true` if the HTTP response code 204 (successful write operation) is received, `false` otherwise.

-*IMPORTANT*: The library does not currently store a timestamp during `InfluxDB::add()` so all variables will receive the timestamp allocated at `sendAll()`.
-This will be improved in the next version.

 Put the device in debug mode with: